-An initiative to fund 3,000 jobs in remote areas, driving economic growth and supporting job seekers with tailored employment services and specialised workforce development programs.
+An initiative to fund up to 3,000 new jobs in remote Australia, driving economic growth and supporting job seekers into employment through newly created roles.

 On this page you will find

-What is the Remote Jobs and Economic Development Program?
+What is the Remote Jobs and Economic Development Program (RJED)?

 The program provides grants under two funding streams: